qompassai/PathFinders/OnBoarding/Level 1/README.md

-# Setup Guide for Mac Users
+# Level 1- Setting up Your System

 ## Step 1: Create a Hugging Face Account
-- Open your web browser (like Safari or Chrome) on your MacBook.
+- Open your web browser (like Safari or Chrome) on your computer (Macbook/Microsoft/etc)

 - Go to the Hugging Face website by typing "huggingface.co" in the address bar.
 - Click on the "Sign Up" button in the top right corner of the page.
 - Enter your email address and choose a password.